wrossmorrow/statesampler/README.md

 ### Qualtrics/javscript Fetch Example

 I would only use `javascript` to get sampled reviews within Qualtrics questions.
-That is, I wouldn't use it to setup the data for the experiment, although you could within `node.js`.
+That is, I wouldn't use it to setup the data for the experiment, although you could within `node.js` with either other scripts or the interactive mode.

 For that use case, a sample call might look like